SWE5001-Team-Public/queuetopia-account/README.md

 1. Moves to the **project root directory** where the `Dockerfile` is located.
 2. Calls `down.sh` to stop any existing containers.
-3. Builds a Docker image named `account-manager`.
+3. Builds a Docker image named `account-mgr`.
 4. Starts the container using `docker-compose.yml` (or `docker-compose-dev.yml` when `--dev` is passed).
 5. Runs the container **in detached mode (`-d`)**.
 6. Lists all running containers.